neoforged/Documentation/docs/resources/reloadlisteners.md

 Conceptually, the work of a single reload listener can commonly be split into two stages:

 - **Preparation**: The necessary files are collected, validated and parsed into some object that can be used in the next step.
-The preparation stage is run on **multiple threads**.
+The preparation stage is run on **multiple threads**, using what is called the **task executor**.
 - **Application**: The object from the previous step is "applied" to the game, usually by means of setting some field or adding to some collection.
-The application stage is run on the **main thread**.
+The application stage is run on the **main thread**, using what is called the **reload executor**.

 To ensure synchronization, after preparation, a `PreparationBarrier` is `wait`ed for by the underlying `CompletableFuture`.
 Only once all preparation threads have run, the application stage is allowed to run.
 In code, this looks roughly as follows: